projekter/yquant/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Minimal working example, including documentclass, all _required_ packages, and the complete circuit that triggers the problem.
+Ensure that you are using the most current version of `yquant` that is on CTAN.

 **Expected output**
 A clear and concise description of how you expect yquant to give its output.